gitenter/gitenter/doc/requirements/SyRS.md

 Features:

 - [SyRS-0001]{StRS-0004,StRS-0009} The software shall be built on top of a revision control system.
+- [SyRS-0034]{StRS-0036,StRS-0037} The document shall be using some kind of markup languages.
 - [SyRS-0019]{StRS-0001,SyRS-0001} The software shall be flexible to the case that only part of files under revision control are quality control documents.
 - [SyRS-0031]{StRS-0001,StRS-0010} The software shall provide templates of the documents based on the regulatory requirements.
 - [SyRS-0028]{StRS-0012,SyRS-0019} The software shall provide APIs with code revision control platforms.